jbossdemocentral/bpms-helpdesk-demo/README.md

 See the tagged releases for the following versions of the product:

-- v0.1 - moved to JBoss Demo Central.
+- v0.2 - moved to JBoss Demo Central with updated windows init.bat support.

 - v0.1 - JBoss BPM SUite 6.0.3 installer with demo installed.